 - Rent bikes only if you’re confident (locals do not play).

 - Walk everywhere — Amsterdam is incredibly walkable.
 Pack good walking shoes!
-(My go to’s for travel are always my New Balance 1080s and Adidas VL Court 3.0)
+(My go to’s for travel are always my New Balance 1080s, these Dr. Scholl’s sneakers, and Adidas VL Court 3.0).
+Be very careful crossing the streets – you have to walk confidently while avoiding getting flattened by a bike or car.

 - Plan at least one slow afternoon just wandering canals.